Published October 18, 2016|4 min read

 Once you can enroll, make sure you’re picking your plan based on the benefits, not just the price point.
-In the war of price versus quality, college kids are known to pick price ("Ramen for dinner!
-Again!").
-With a subsidy, you should be able to afford a higher quality plan.
+With a subsidy, you should be able to afford a robust plan.

 There’s an alternative type of health insurance available on your state’s marketplace.
 It’s only available to those under the age of 30 or those with low incomes.
 It’s called catastrophic health insurance.
 These plans come with low monthly premiums and very high deductibles — as high as $7,900 for 2019.

-Catastrophic health insurance plans come with very high deductibles – as high as $6,000 and more – which pretty much means it’s only going to kick in if you have a really terrible accident or illness.
-While that will stop you from going completely bankrupt, $6,000 is still a lot of money to pay before coverage kicks in.
-(Catastrophic plans do cover three primary care visits per year, as per the law, but any visits beyond that or at a specialist’s will not be covered until you hit the deductible.)
+This means it’s only going to kick in if you have a really terrible accident or illness.
+While that might stop you from going completely bankrupt, $7,900 is still a lot of money to pay before coverage kicks in.
+Catastrophic plans do cover three primary care visits per year by law, but any visits beyond that or to a specialist will not be covered until you hit the deductible.

 What’s the benefit?
 Catastrophic health insurance plans are much, much cheaper than traditional health insurance plans.

-But because of the high deductibles, you may want to explore other options before buying a catastrophic health insurance plan unless it’s your only option.
-If you can use loans to pay for a traditional health insurance plan or your parents are willing to help pay for it, definitely go with the more expensive plan with a lower deductible might be better in case of an emergency.
+But because of the high deductibles, you may want to explore other options before buying a catastrophic health insurance plan.
+If you can use loans to pay for a traditional health insurance plan or your parents are willing to help pay for it, a plan with a lower deductible might be better in case of an emergency.

-If you’re in one of the states that has expanded Medicaid coverage to everyone making below a certain income level and you are not listed as a dependent on your family’s tax return, you may be able to apply for Medicaid.
+If you’re living in one of the states that has expanded Medicaid coverage to everyone making below a certain income level and you are not listed as a dependent on your family’s tax return, you may be able to apply for Medicaid.
 Not every state has expanded Medicaid, though, and in many cases you have to be a parent, pregnant or disabled to qualify for this state-run program for needy families.
 Visit our state-by-state guide to Medicaid to learn more.